On the Parallels Between Minimal Surfaces and Einstein Four-Manifolds: Introduction

 \subsection{Einstein Manifolds}

-Einstein manifolds arise naturally within Riemannian geometry, which is the branch of differential geometry where we endow smooth manifolds with a metric structure that allows us to measure curvature, angle, and distance \footnote{See \citep{Carmo_1993} for a full treatment of Riemannian geometry.}

-An Einstein manifold is a Riemannian manifold whose Ricci curvature tensor is proportional to the metric tensor, offering a natural generalisation of constant curvature.
+Einstein manifolds are a distinguished class of Riemannian manifolds, whose Ricci curvature is everywhere proportional to the metric tensor, offering a natural generalisation of constant curvature.
 These manifolds gain physical interpretation in general relativity, where the metric serves as a solution to the vacuum Einstein field equations.
 We present the following definition, taken from \citep{besse1987einstein}:

 \begin{definition}[Einstein manifold]

 A Riemannian manifold $ (M, g) $ is said to be Einstein if there exists a constant $ \lambda \in \mathbb{R} $ such that:

 where $ \operatorname{Ric}_{g} $ denotes the Ricci curvature tensor of $ g $.